 Chariots4Hope is a is a faith-based organization that empowers low-income individuals and families to reach and maintain self-sufficiency through car ownership and afterCARe services.
-Chariots4Hope exists because of our generous donors, volunteers and community partners who understand that reliable transportation is a vital component for self-sufficiency - a requirement for stable employment, the care of children, and the pursuit of education.
+Chariots4Hope exists because of our generous donors, volunteers and community partners who understand that reliable transportation is a vital component for the many lives we serve.

 Eastern Nebraska Community Action Partnership

 The mission of ENCAP is to reduce the power of poverty in Eastern Nebraska through direct service and results-driven partnerships.
 Established in 1965, ENCAP is a non-profit community organization located in the heart of North Omaha.
 As a Community Action Agency, ENCAP is responsible for providing programming that meets community needs, and responds to the voices of the low-income community.

 Heartland Bike Share